-So then what if you have some cash to put down or are considering waiting until you have the cash?
-Let’s compare the physician mortgage with the 20% down conventional mortgage.
-Once again, I’ll assume both are structured to wrap closing costs into the loan to make the math simpler.
-In an effort to compare apples to apples, I structured the 20% down conventional loan to have the exact same payments as the physician mortgage loan.
+Let’s look at an example to explore this question further.
+What if you have some cash to put down or are considering waiting until you have the cash?
+In that case, you’ll be comparing the physician mortgage with the conventional 20% down mortgage.
+Once again, we’ll assume both are structured to wrap closing costs into the loan to make the math simpler.
+To give you a clear comparison, let’s structure the 20% down conventional loan to have the exact same payments as the doctor loan.
 The only difference is the down payment and the interest rate.

 Option #1 – $100K down payment conventional loan

 - $400,000 balance

 - 18.1183 year fixed rate at 3%

 Option #2 – $0 down payment doctor mortgage loan